Special Education, MEd

 Electives (15 credits)

 Select 15 credits of electives from Graduate EDSE or EDAT prefixes courses.

 Total: 30 credits

-LIFE Graduate Assistantships: The Learning Into Future Environments (LIFE) Program is an innovative post-secondary program at Mason for young adults with intellectual and developmental disabilities who desire a university experience in a supportive academic environment.
-Graduate students with a major in special education have an opportunity to work as instructors in the LIFE program which provides them with field experience in a supportive, supervised setting.
+LIFE Graduate Assistantships: The Learning Into Future Environments (LIFE) Program is an innovative post-secondary program at Mason.
+Students have an opportunity to work as instructors in the LIFE program which provides them with field experience in a supportive, supervised setting.